aakkii/CarND-Behavioral-Cloning-P3/writeup_template.md

 After the above process, I had ~40000 of data points.

+Below is the one image set of my final data set.
+It includes center, left, right, center flipped, left flipped and right flipped images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as validation loss didn't improve much and started increasing.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.